geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-4.md

 ---
 title: New Zealand 2014 - Day 4
+keywords: new zealand, vaction, travel, queenstown, fiordland national park, fiordland, manapouri, deep cove, fiordland navigator, captain cook, doubtful sound, fiordland crested penguin, penguin, fur seal
 date: 2014-12-13
 template: article.jade
 ---
 *This is a series of posts chronicling our New Zealand trip.
 For more context, check out the [first day][1] or the [previous day][2].*

 We left Queenstown this morning, after our last delicous breakfast at Brown's Boutique.
-Our destination was Manapouri, a small town on the eastern side of [Fjordland National Park][3].
+Our destination was Manapouri, a small town on the eastern side of [Fiordland National Park][3].
 However, Manapouri was just a jumping off point to the big event: an overnight cruise in [Doubtful Sound][4].
 Doubtful Sound, as we later learned, is so named because Captain Cook was doubtful that he could get his ship back out to sea if he were to harbor there.

 ![Beautiful views of Doubtful Sound][8]

 Doubtful Sound is a bit complicated to get at.
-After a boat ride across Lake Manapouri and a bus ride across some mountains, we arrived in Deep Cove, where our cruise ship, the Fjordland Navigator, was anchored.
+After a boat ride across Lake Manapouri and a bus ride across some mountains, we arrived in Deep Cove, where our cruise ship, the Fiordland Navigator, was anchored.
 We had a private cabin which was small, but surprisingly comfortable for a being on a ship.

 ![Beautiful views of Doubtful Sound][9]